 John E. Riley Library

 Key to the library's mission is its staff, which provides friendly, professional service.
-Librarians, staff, and student assistants are available to make use of the library more effective and meaningful.
-Library services include interlibrary loans, instruction, and individual research assistance.
+Librarians, staff, and student assistants are available to make the use of the library more effective and meaningful.
+Library services include interlibrary loan, instruction, and individual research assistance.

-The library provides individual study areas, 17 group study rooms, and has wireless access for laptops and access to campus networked computers.
+The Leah Peterson Learning Commons provides individual study areas, 17 group study rooms, and has wireless access for laptops and access to campus networked computers.

-The University Archives contain items pertaining to the history of the University.
+The University Archives contains items pertaining to the history of the University.
 Use of the Archives is by appointment only.

 Information Technology Services (ITS)

 ITS is located in the Leah Peterson Learning Commons.
 Hours are found on the help.nnu.edu website.
 Services include but are not limited to:

 - Printer Support

 ITS provides technical support to students and employees of NNU.
 More information on ITS services and hours can be found on help.nnu.edu.
 Contact ITS by visiting help.nnu.edu and submitting a request or by calling (208)467-8111.

 CASA supports undergraduate academic programs by providing students with writing consultation and subject area peer tutoring for select courses.
 These services are available free of charge to undergraduate students.
 In addition, CASA offers face-to-face courses for credit in University Success, Academic Coaching, Major/Career Explorations, Mathematics Strategies, English Strategies, English language acquisition courses, and more.